Salesforce Data Archiving: Best Practices

-Why you need to Archive your Data?
+Why do you need to Archive your Data?

 - Growing data volume can result in poor application performance.